RusDoomer/GULAG/README.md

 ### Corpora

 Corpora are text files located within the `data/<language>/corpora` directory.
 They are essential for providing the raw data from which n-gram frequencies are calculated.
 Each corpus represents a collection of text in a specific language.
-The first time a corpora is used GULAG will create a cache to increase processing times on future uses of the same corpus.
+The first time a corpus is used GULAG will create a cache to increase processing times on future uses of the same corpus.

 ### Layouts